cos316/assignment2-starter-code/README.md

 ## Sample Application

 The assignment starter code includes a sample application that uses the routing API.
-You may use this sample application as another tool to test your router implementation if you desire, but it will not factor into grading in any way.
+Before starting the assignment, your partner and you may want to review this application source.
+Understanding this application, and its specific routes, may help you design the HTTP Routing Framework library.
+You may also use this sample application as another tool to test your router implementation if you desire, but it will not factor into grading in any way.

 The application is a simple microblogging application (similar to Twitter).